The Graduate handbook (PDF) is also available for download.

 The Fine Arts Department collects a $200 fee ($50/term) from each full time MFA student in their first term to cover the cost of communal materials and consumables during their program.

-The Department of Fine Arts (and all other graduate programs) must follow all regulations of the University of Waterloo’s Graduate Studies Office.
-These are outlined in the Graduate Studies Calendar which is available through the Graduate Studies Office and via the Graduate Studies home page.
-Departments are free to set more stringent regulations; however, once such regulations have been approved and published, the Graduate Studies Office requires that the Department adhere to them.
+The Department of Fine Arts (and all other graduate programs) must follow all regulations of the University of Waterloo’s Graduate Studies and Postdoctoral Affairs.
+These are outlined in the Graduate Studies Calendar which is available through Graduate Studies and Postdoctoral Affairs home page.
+Departments are free to set more stringent regulations; however, once such regulations have been approved and published, Graduate Studies and Postdoctoral Affairs requires that the Department adhere to them.

 Policy 71 (academic offences)

 All students should familiarize themselves with the provisions of Policy 71, the Student Academic Discipline Policy.
 It sets out a listing of academic offences and penalties.
 The Department of Fine Arts takes this policy very seriously.
 Academic offences include the violation of safety standards and plagiarism.
 Plagiarism is “the act of presenting the ideas, words, or other intellectual property of another as one’s own…the properly acknowledged use of sources is an accepted and important part of scholarship.
 Use of such material without complete and unambiguous acknowledgement, however, is an offence under this policy.”
 (Policy 71, University of Waterloo).